A discrete model for Gell-Mann matrices: Extensions

 The two reflections in the mirror $r$ are obtained by putting $\lambda=v$ or $\lambda=w$ in:

-The four mirrors given in the top row generate one of the nine copies of the binary tetrahedral group, acting on the $2$-dimensional subspace perpendicular to $(0,1,-1)$.
-In particular, this group is a $2$-dimensional complex reflection group.
+The four mirrors given in the top row of (\ref{mirrors}) generate one of the nine copies of the binary tetrahedral group, acting on the $2$-dimensional subspace perpendicular to $(0,1,-1)$.
+In particular, this group is isomorphic to a $2$-dimensional complex reflection group.
+But we can also multiply the reflection by a scalar, to get two different copies of the binary tetrahedral group, which are not reflection groups, and which will have different physical interpretations.
 The images of the (anti-Hermitian) Pauli matrices can be written as products of two reflections of order $3$ (with opposite determinants).
-This representation is equivalent to the sum of the trivial representation and the usual representation on a complex $2$-space.
+This representation of $Q_8$ is equivalent to the sum of the trivial representation and the usual representation on a complex $2$-space or quaternion $1$-space.
+As a representation of the reflection group $Q_8\rtimes Z_3$ it splits as the trivial representation plus a complex two-dimensional representation that is \emph{not} quaternionic.
+One of the other two copies of $Q_8\rtimes Z_3$ acts as if on a complex number plus a quaternion, while the other does not.
+This appears to be a fundamental mathematical reason for chirality of the weak interaction.

 If we expand the complex $1$-spaces to real $2$-spaces, then the six complex scalar multiples of $12$ complex $3$-vectors become two real scalar multiples of $36$ real $6$-vectors, and the corresponding $36$ real reflections generate the Weyl group of $E_6$.
-In other words, the group $G_{27}\rtimes Q_8\rtimes Z_3$ is a subgroup of the Weyl group of $E_6$, and is in fact a maximal subgroup of the rotation part of the Weyl group.
+Hence the group $G_{27}\rtimes Q_8\rtimes Z_3$ is a subgroup of the Weyl group of $E_6$, and is in fact a maximal subgroup of the rotation part of the Weyl group.
 It is possible that this fact may have led to the appearance of $E_6$ symmetry in certain Grand Unified Theories (GUTs) such as \cite{MD,Todorov}.
 Unfortunately, however, the loss of the unitary structure of the $3$-dimensional representation appears to result in a loss of contact to real world physics.
 For this reason we are not considering models of $E_6$ type in this paper, but sticking rigorously to models that can be justified by experiment.